ddd-crew/como-prep-canvas/README.md

 This title sets expectations and gives the workshop a clear identity from the outset and should be aligned with the goal and scope of the workshop.
 If you struggle in finding a concise title for the workshop, the goal and scope might not be clear enough yet.
 Same applies if the title is not understood by stakeholders without further explanation.

 **Examples:**
-- “EventStorming Workshop: Improving the Order Fulfilment Process”
+- "EventStorming Workshop: Improving the Order Fulfilment Process"
 - "Re-Discovery Workshop for the Booking Platform"
 - "Domain modelling to realign teams"
 - "Aligning architecture with a Bytesized Architecture session"